LEARN JAPANESE WITH PIMSLEUR

 In case you didn't understand, these straps are the parts of Hawaiian flip flops that usually break.
 The one that shares the big toe with the other toes.
 In Japanese shoes this part is usually made of fabric.

-Brazilians are used to these flip-flops with Y straps, but the Japanese are not so used to wearing these flip-flops, using geta and zori only when wearing traditional attire such as kimono and yukata.
+Brazilians are used to these flip-flops with Y-shaped straps, but Japanese people are not so accustomed to wearing these sandals, using geta and zori only when they wear traditional outfits like kimono and yukata.

 Perhaps the difficulty with Japanese sandals is the fact that the hanao is made of fabric, which makes it difficult for the feet to fit.
 In Brazilian flip-flops, this part is synthetic and is usually hard, allowing the feet to be easily fitted.